-Medicines to stabilize moodDiagnosis and treatment of medical conditions that appear to be bipolar disorder, such as abnormal thyroid function or renal failurePsychotherapyCounseling to provide you and your family with support, education, and guidancePossible electroconvulsive therapy in severe cases
+Medications to stabilize moodDiagnosis and treatment of medical conditions that appear to be bipolar disorder, such as abnormal thyroid function or kidney failurePsychotherapyCounseling to provide you and your family with support, education, and guidancePossible electroconvulsive therapy in severe cases

 Treatment involves the following:

 Bipolar disorder.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated August 15, 2013.
 Accessed September 4, 2013.

 Bipolar disorder in adults.
 National Institute of Mental Health website.
 Available at: